maddog19527/maddog19527/README.md

 -B.A., University of Michigan; History, Creative Writing and Literature (2017) -M.Ed, Bank Street College of Education (2022)

--Spent 7 years as a middle school STEM and Robotics Teacher in the Bronx, New York, working with underserved populations.
+-I have spent the past 7 years as a middle school STEM and Robotics Teacher in the Bronx, New York, working with underserved populations.
+-I am passionate about using machine learning models to solve big problems, particularly in the education space.

 <!---